CalumJEadie/codefirstgirls-development-environment/README.md

 Code First: Girls Development Enviroment
 ========================================

-Experimental development environment to support Code First: Girls.
+(Work in progress!)
+Development environment to support Code First: Girls.

 # What's this all about?